Umi-L/SparkForge/README.md

-# 🧠 BrainBox 📦
+# ⚡⚒️ SparkForge
-BrainBox is a project that aims to bridge the gap between visual programming and text-based programming, making it easier for those who want to learn programming.
+SparkForge is a project that aims to bridge the gap between visual programming and text-based programming, making it easier for those who want to learn programming.
 It serves as a visual aid that can help users transition to a programming language, while keeping them engaged by allowing them to create games.

 ## 🎮 Purpose
-The purpose of BrainBox is to help users learn programming by providing them with a fun and engaging tool to create games.
-With BrainBox, users can start with a visual interface and gradually transition to text-based programming.
+The purpose of SparkForge is to help users learn programming by providing them with a fun and engaging tool to create games.
+With SparkForge, users can start with a visual interface and gradually transition to text-based programming.

 ## TODO
 [todo markdown file](TODO.md)